goldenboys2011/EndlessScripts/README.md

 - `[ONRUN]` runs every game tick (~20 times per second)
 - All code needs to be in line

+> If you need help with the inline please visit [here](https://goldencube.dev/endless)
 ---

 ### More Info